nus-cs1010/2324-s1/docs/vim-tips.md

 ### Auto-Completion

 You can use ++control+p++ or ++control+n++ to auto-complete.
 By default, the autocomplete dictionary is based on the text in your current editing buffers.
-This is a very useful keystroke saver for long function and variable names.
+This is a very useful keystroke saver for long function names and variable names.

 ### Auto-Indent the Whole File